Calculating monthly active users

 What is a Monthly Active User (MAU)?

 MAU stands for Monthly Active User.
-It's a billing metric used to track how many individual users interact with your loyalty program in a given calendar month.
+It's a billing metric used to measure program usage and scale.
+It’s also how many WLL contracts and licences are priced.

 In the WLL platform, an MAU is defined as any user who triggers at least one event during the month.
 Events can include actions like making a purchase, redeeming a reward, completing a task, or any other behavior tracked by your program.